jamesliangg/Hack-the-Valley-7-OnlyFriends/README.md

 ## What's next for OnlyFriends
 - Utilizing different APIs to suggest movies, games, and events to do during the breaks
-- Replacing calendar with Google Calendar or similar
 - Add support for more universities
 - Potential addition of compatibility with personal events
 - Instructions for how to use program